 - Andrew Garfield.
 The lanky British actor, who may already be regretting his stint as Spider-Man, was born in Los Angeles in 1983 to an English mother and an American father.
 The family relocated to a London suburb when Garfield was three.

 - Sienna Miller.
 This faintly generic British beauty was born in New York City in 1981 to an American father and a South African mother.
 She grew up in London from the age of one.

 - Christopher Lambert.
 Best known as the star of the Highlander films, the cheesy French actor also first saw the light of day in New York – Great Neck, Long Island, to be precise.
 The year was 1957, and Lambert's French father was working at the United Nations.
 The Lamberts left for Switzerland when little Christophe was three.
 The budding young thespian grew up in Geneva and eventually settled in Paris.

 - Sidney Poitier.
 The trailblazing actor's stately accent comes courtesy of the Bahamas, where he was raised, but he was born in Miami while his parents were visiting the city.
 Poitier was born two months premature; the family stayed for an additional three months until he was well enough to travel.
 He permanently relocated to the US when he was 15.

 - Danai Gurira.
-The Walking Dead's beloved katana-wielding zombie killer was actually raised in Zimbabwe, though she was born in Iowa in 1978.
+The Walking Dead's katana-wielding zombie killer was raised in Zimbabwe, but was born in Iowa in 1978.
 (Her parents worked at a local college.)
 The family returned to Zimbabwe when Danai was five.
-Gurira's costar Lauren Cohan could also be added to this list: she was born in Cherry Hill, New Jersey in 1982, and moved to the UK at 13.
+Gurira's TWD costar Lauren Cohan could also be added to this list: she was born in Cherry Hill, New Jersey in 1982, and moved to the UK at 13.